 Sustaining Phase

-Your workouts will include a mix of:
+Workouts will include a balanced mix of:

 - Strength training